Comprehensive Eye Exam

 - Cover test – Primary test used to discover strabismus (eye turn).
 Your eyes are covered or uncovered while you focus on a near or far target.
 Your doctor is evaluating your eye position and its response to the disruption of fusion.

 Visual Field Test – Confrontational visual field test performed during regular examination.
-If this testing determines defects, you perform a full visual field test which measures your sensitivity to a light stimulus in different parts of your vision.
+If this test determines defects, a full visual field test may be needed.
+This test measures your sensitivity to a light stimulus in different parts of your vision.
 If sensitivity is decreased or zero, there is a defect in your field of vision.

 Color Vision Screening – Special book containing different patterned dots on pseudoisochromatic plates typically used to identify a color vision deficiency.
 Most color vision issues involve inherited red-green color deficiencies.
 But one can acquire a problem through certain diseases.